-- The Assembly Hall is also where the Writer's Wall competition is located.
+- The Writer's Wall competition will be held in one of the classrooms beside the assembly hall.
 For the Writer's Wall, participants can bring in a one page piece of poetry and/or prose to anonymously post to the wall (which means, naturally, that your name must not appear on it).
 There will be a sign up book and an intern to help with the process, assigning each entry a number which conference attendees will be able to vote for using the ballot slip in their goodie bags.
 The winners will be announced at the Awards Banquet on Saturday night.

 - Similarly, there will be five total sessions of People's Choice, with prose and poetry sessions on Friday evening and prose, poetry and youth sessions on Saturday.
 During People's Choice, attendees are invited to read a piece of their own work that must come in at under 5 minutes in length.
 After all the pieces are read, ballots will be passed out for fellow readers and other attendees to vote on their favorite pieces.
 Winners will be announced at the Awards Banquet on Saturday night.